MichaelJCanales/banking_activity/README.md

 * Directory Path
 * Validation on Github Actions
 * Skipping empty strings and non-numeric values
-* Unable to convert strings to float using list comprehension
+* Convert strings to float using list comprehension